achonyerichard/new-portfolio/README.md

-# My Personal Portfoilio created with reacjs and bootstrap
+# My Personal Portfoilio created with Reactjs and Bootstrap

 ## Description